butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # How to Use
 ## Scanning Models
 Go to extension tab "Civitai Helper".
 There is a button called "Scan model".

 ![](img/extension_tab.jpg)

 Click it and the extension will scan all your models to generate SHA256 hashes, using them to retreive model information and preview images from Civitai.

+**Scanning takes time, just wait it finish**

 For each model, it will create a json file to save all model info from Civitai.
 This model info file will be "Your_model_name.civitai.info" in your model folder.